Monterey Bay, California

 A “Ready, Willing & Able” (RWA) letter verifies that a bank or financial institution is prepared and will be able to proceed on behalf of a client for a specified financial transaction.
 For In3’s funding purposes, the transaction is usually a completion guarantee brought forward by the project developer or a sponsor from a bank for one or more identified projects to be financed through our partners.

-It is important that bankers understand that we are not asking for their commitment to do anything ahead of these future events.
-Sending the “operative” instrument is the last step to secure funding, but we use an RWA letter earlier, well ahead of closing, to show the bank’s intent, ability and willingness (true readiness comes later) to proceed with the undertaking when all qualifying terms & conditions for the funding are met.
-The RWA letter anticipates this action on behalf of the sending bank and is contingent upon the parties and counterparties agreeing on the funding.
-If that does not occur (and financial closing is not reached), the bank would not be asked to send the instrument at all, with their letter simply indicating they were willing and able to do so.
-See Myth #4 at Communicating with Bankers.
+It is important that bankers asked to issue the RWA letter appreciate that we are not asking for their commitment to do anything ahead of these future events.
+Because sending the finalized instrument is the last step to secure funding, we use an RWA letter earlier, well ahead of closing, to show the bank’s intent, ability and willingness (true readiness comes later) to proceed with the transaction once all qualifying terms & conditions for the funding are agreed.

-Further, we typically do not charge up-front fees, but do invest substantial time and effort (and money, sometimes involving outside professional services to visit the proposed sit, arrange contracts and other facets of due diligence), so the RWA letter makes sure we are not wasting anyone’s time.
+Together, our program helps manage and set expectation for funding specific projects.
+Further, we typically do not charge up-front fees, but do invest substantial time and effort (and money, sometimes involving outside professional services to visit the proposed site, arrange contracts or conduct due diligence), so the RWA letter is necessary to make sure the guarantee will be forthcoming from the client’s side to reach financial closing.

-What reassurance is there that the project will be funded once the developer is under contract and has reached closing?
+Question 2: What reassurance is there that the project will be funded once the developer is under contract and has reached closing?

 Thus, an RWA letter is stating the bank’s intention and capability to do their part with providing the referenced guarantee instrument (issuing a Bank Guarantee / Standby Letter of Credit, endorsing via bank “Aval” a commercial Promissory Note, or confirming a Sovereign Guarantee) when asked to do so.
 But again, the bank’s part in the guarantee instrument is contingent upon the parties to first agree that the funding has been arranged per mutually-acceptable terms and conditions.
 There is nothing directly binding, irrevocable or “material” at the time of the RWA letter issuance.
 No money should change hands at that point.